 The major engagement hereabouts was the battle of Messines Ridge in June 1917.
 Anzac tunnellers dug miles of ‘catacombs’, enabling thousands of tonnes of high explosive to be detonated beneath the enemy’s positions.
 At the Plugstreet 14-18 Experience, the story of the battle is imaginatively told with film, photographs, touch screens and relief maps.
 The glass pyramid evokes Hill 63, an Allied observation point nearby.
 More of an interpretation centre than a museum, it chronicles the experiences and recollections of soldiers and civilians alike.

 The journey through time

-This amazing museum boasts a 400 metres square scenic space, using cutting-edge technology, touch screens, animations... to present the British and German positions in Comines-Warneton as well as the civilians and soldiers’ life in a region torn by the war and 4 years of occupation.
+This amazing museum boasts a 400 metres square scenic space, using cutting-edge technology, touch screens, animations... to present the British and German positions in Comines-Warneton as well as the civilians and soldiers’ lives in a region torn by the war and 4 years of occupation.
 An interactive, human approach that proves rather moving to visitors.

 Archival documents, unseen before, are on show and explained in 4 languages: Dutch, French, English and German.
 The Australian government helped put together 3 themes linked to this country's soldiers: the battle of Messine, the catacombs and the 1917-18 winter.

 The interpretative centre regularly hosts local and travelling exhibitions.

 After visiting the museum, visitors can take a walk in the area, and see the remaining traces of the war in the landscape or travel to the nearby memorials in Ploegsteert (such as British Memorial), Warneton and Comines.